Faculty Institute on Teaching

 Duration: 4 weeks

 Our current university structure and pedagogies are viable models for the success of many of our students, yet there are discrepancies that perpetuate inequities across learning environments, benefiting majority populations over marginalized populations.
-It has been documented locally and nationally that for many students, in particular those who hail from underrepresented groups, our current system is ineffective, unwelcoming, and even hostile or threatening.[1]
+It has been documented locally and nationally that for many students, in particular those who hail from underrepresented groups, aspects of our current system are ineffective, unwelcoming, and even hostile or threatening.[1]
 Inclusive teaching helps address this issue by engaging in teaching practices that benefit all students with specific attention to those who experience the greatest barriers in higher education.[2]

 This module is an introduction to inclusive teaching, defined by the University of Michigan Center for Research on Learning and Teaching as “an umbrella term to name a complex network of pedagogical issues and strategies that attend to student differences and take deliberate steps to ensure that all students, across differences in academic and social background as well as physical and cognitive abilities, feel welcome, valued, challenged, and supported in succeeding in the field of study.”